-A non-profit organization of art and culture, the Asia Art Archive is a platform for new ideas of art, centering particularly peripheral art knowledge and histories that have been historically sidelined.
+Asia Art Archive is a non-profit organization that provides a platform for new ideas of art, centering particularly peripheral art knowledge and histories that have been historically sidelined.
 As AAA’s collection and public programs continue to grow, we are very happy to be part of the team to help rethink its expansion at the same location.
 Just as how AAA has made space for knowledge and people, we envision this new home to be an open, inclusive, and nurturing place that makes space for books, people, and everything in between.

 A go-to place for intellectuals, “the archive” can sound a bit intimidating for people who are outside of the art profession.
 When designing the new home, we envisioned a space that is open and welcoming for people from all walks of life.